Pervez Musharraf: Military career

 Finally, in 1964, Musharraf graduated with a Bachelor's degree in his class of 29th PMA Long Course together with Ali Kuli Khan and his lifelong friend Abdul Aziz Mirza.
 He was commissioned in the artillery regiment as second lieutenant and posted near the Indo-Pakistan border.
-During this time in the artillery regiment, Musharraf maintained his close friendship and contact with Mirza through letters and telephones even in difficult times when Mirza, after joining the Navy Special Service Group, was stationed in East-Pakistan as a military adviser to Eastern Corps.
+During this time in the artillery regiment, Musharraf maintained his close friendship and contact with Mirza through letters and telephones even in difficult times when Mirza, after joining the Navy Special Service Group, was stationed in East-Pakistan.

 Indo-Pakistani conflicts (1965–1971)

 His first battlefield experience was with an artillery regiment during the intense fighting for the Khemkaran sector in the Second Kashmir War.
 He also participated in the Lahore and Sialkot war zones during the conflict.
 During the war, Musharraf developed a reputation for sticking to his post under shellfire.
 He received the Imtiazi Sanad medal for gallantry.

 Shortly after the end of the War of 1965, he joined the elite Special Service Group (SSG).
 He served in the SSG from 1966 to 1972.
 He was promoted to captain and to major during this period.
 During the 1971 war with India, he was a company commander of an SSG commando battalion.
 During the 1971 war he was scheduled to depart to East Pakistan to join the army-navy joint military operations, but the deployment was cancelled after Indian Army advances towards Southern Pakistan.